 FacMedMtp-BH

-The trail called "SMART BOTA" was created in 2018 for the introductory MOOC on botany offered by the Tela Botanica association.
+The trail known as “SMART BOTA” was created in 2018 for the Tela Botanica association’s introductory MOOC on botany.

-This association, founded in 1999 and bringing together a large network of French-speaking botanists, aims to:
+This association, founded in 1999 and comprising a broad network of French-speaking botanists, aims to:

-• promote the exchange of information between botanists,
+• to promote the exchange of information among botanists,

 • facilitate projects using digital tools,